-It is anticipated that the Proposal Review Committee's decision will be made within four to eight weeks of proposal submission.
-The Review Committee will decide to accept, accept pending revisions, or reject a proposal.
+It is anticipated that the Biorepository Advisory Group's decision will be made within twelve weeks of proposal submission.
+The Biorepository Advisory Group will decide to accept, accept pending revision, or reject a proposal.
 For either of the latter two outcomes, a summary of the reasons for the decision will be provided.
-An "accept pending revisions" will be given if the proposal has considerable scientific merit, yet one or more issues need to be addressed before the project can proceed.
-Arrangements will be made to provide an expedited review of a revised proposal, which addresses the concerns of the Review Committee.
+An "accept pending revisions" will be given if the proposal has considerable scientific merit, yet one of more issues need to be addressed before the project can proceed.
+Arrangements will be made to provide an expedited review of a revised proposal, which addresses the concerns of the Biorepository Advisory Group.

 For proposals that will require the development of funding outside the proposing organization, the approval process described above must be factored into the timing of any grant application.
-The Review Committee and AHS-2 investigators cannot take responsibility for missed deadlines.
+The Advisory Committee and AJHS-2 investigators cannot take responsibility for missed deadlines.

 A.3.
-Data sets available: AHS-2 data from the following sources may be available for approved collaborative research projects.
-More detailed descriptions of the available data variables will be provided upon approval of the letter of intent for help in crafting the project proposal.
+Biospecimens available: AHS-2 biospecimens of the following types (generally ≤ 2500) may be available for approved collaborative research projects.
+More detailed descriptions and updated quantities of the available biospecimens will be provided upon inquiry for help in crafting the project proposal.
+Available types: serum, plasma, packed erythrocytes, buffy coat, urine.